Analysis | The Republican conspiracy-theory crisis, in one tweet

 Rubio did both.
 When Trump first started to allege irregularities in the election and his legal team filed lawsuits aimed at overturning the results, Rubio huffily defended the then-president’s right to raise such questions.
 After President Biden was declared the winner of the election, Rubio continued to defend Trump’s assertions that something untoward had happened.

 By the evening of Nov.
-7, when the race was called, Trump’s team and his allies were already 0-for-9 in their legal challenges.
+7, when the race was called, Trump’s team and his allies were already 0 for 9 in their legal challenges.

 A few days later, Rubio’s approach to the issue shifted.
 The issue was less that there were perhaps “irregularities” to be uncovered but, instead, that concern over potential irregularities from Republican voters demanded redress.
 This was a clever rhetorical shift eventually used by his colleague, Sen. Ted Cruz (R-Tex.), in opposing the counting of electoral votes from several states.
 But it’s also a hedge, allowing Rubio to stand alongside Trump while pointing in a slightly different direction.